-DEFINITIONS Closed Book Where an examination is designated by the Programme Committee as 'closed book', students shall not take any written, printed or electronic materials into the examination room.
-An assessment that occurs in a supervised and controlled environme generally results in written assessment evidence.
-It is more formal ar longer in duration than a test; contributing a greater percentage of the overall grade.
-Formal examinations require supervision from staff of than the tutor, e.g. an external invigilator or staff member that does teach on the module.
-Open Book Where an examination is designated by the Programme Committee as 'open book', students may take into the examination room any permittee and specified materials.
-Restricted Materials Where an examination is designated by the Programme Committee as 'restricted materials', students shall take into the examination room only such material as may be specified by the examiner.
+Where an examination is designated by the Programme Committee as Closed Book 'closed book', students shall not take any written, printed or electronic materials into the examination room.
+An assessment that occurs in a supervised and controlled environment and generally results in written assessment evidence.
+It is more formal Examination and longer in duration than a test; contributing a greater percentage of Examination the overall grade.
+Formal examinations require supervision from staff other than the tutor, e.g. an external invigilator or staff member that does not teach on the module.
+Where an examination is designated by the Programme Committee as Open Book 'open book', students may take into the examination room any permitted and specified materials.
+Where an examination is designated by the Programme Committee as Restricted Materials 'restricted materials', students shall take into the examination room only Restricted Materials such material as may be specified by the examiner.
 Such material shall not be annotated, written or typed upon, or otherwise marked.
-Restricted Materials - 'may be written upon' Where an examination is designated by the Programme Committee as "restricted materials - 'may be written upon'", the students shall take into the examination room only material specified by the examiner, and that material may be annotated, written or typed upon or otherwise marked in a relevant or contextual manner.
+Where an examination is designated by the Programme Committee as Restricted Materials - 'may "restricted materials - 'may be written upon'", the students shall take into be written upon' the examination room only material specified by the examiner, and that be written upon material may be annotated, written or typed upon or otherwise marked in a relevant or contextual manner.
 Side-lining Line in the side margins of a text to highlight importance of section.
-Similar to underlining.
-Test Less formal than an examination and generally administered by the class tutor and conducted within the classroom or similar environment.
-The duration of a test may last for only five minutes to an entire class period, but generally no longer than one hour.
+Side-ining Similar to underlining.
+Less formal than an examination and generally administered by the class tutor and conducted within the classroom or similar environment.
+The Test duration of a test may last for only five minutes to an entire class period, IESL but generally no longer than one hour.
 The frequency and setting by which tests are administered are highly variable - a class tutor may, for example, administer a test on a weekly basis or just twice a semester.